 - choroidal enhancement post-contrast: often in early disease

-- hyperdensity of the vitreous humour
+- hyperdensity of the vitreous humor

 - T1 isointensity or hyperintensity of the vitreous depending on the proteinaceous content